schandra8iri/IPL-corejava-app/README.md

 ### TODO - Create a class for staff
 - copy the player and Players class and update with staff and staffer

+### TODO - Use ENUM where needed
+- create enum type in player and staffer
+- Create enum class for all team names
+- Use enums in all classes

 -